drmyo/pubmedxport/README.md

 **pubmed2cjb** is a lightweight, browser-based tool that allows researchers to:

 - Perform custom PubMed searches
+- Retrieve data faster using **parallel requests**
 - Fetch article metadata **including abstracts**
 - Export results in **CSV**, **JSON**, or **BibTeX** formats
-- Retrieve data faster using **parallel requests**
 - Save any **failed PMIDs** for manual review

 It's ideal for researchers performing **systematic reviews**, **meta-analyses**, or **evidence gathering** during the early phases of a literature search.

 ---

-## ❓ Why was this code developed?
+## ❓ Why Was This Code Developed?

-PubMed is the gold standard for biomedical literature—but its export options are limited:
+PubMed is widely recognized as one of the primary resources for biomedical literature—but its export options are limited:

 - **CSV files lack abstracts**
 - **No JSON support** for programmatic workflows
 - **No BibTeX export** for citation managers
-- **Abstract-only downloads are unstructured**
+- **Downloads with abstracts are in non-structured, hard-to-format text formats**

-Some third-party tools exist to bridge these gaps.
-For instance, PubData2XL (an updated version of PubMed2Data) allows exporting PubMed data to Excel.
-However, it requires installation and a two-step process: you must first retrieve PMIDs, then rerun the tool to fetch article details.
-This workflow can be inconvenient and time-consuming, especially for non-programmers.
-Tools like PubMed2XL are also limited in format support and usability.
+Some third-party tools attempt to bridge these gaps.
+For instance, [PubData2XL](https://pubmed2xl.com/xlsx/) (an updated version of PubMed2Data) allows exporting PubMed data to Microsoft Excel and XML files.
+However, it requires a two-step process: first retrieving PMIDs, then running the tool again to fetch article details.
+See [PubMed2XL (version 2.01)](https://pmc.ncbi.nlm.nih.gov/articles/PMC4722658/) and [GitHub repository](https://github.com/PubData2XL/PubData2XL) for details.

+---

-## ❓What Makes This Tool Different?
+## ❓ What Makes This Tool Different?

-pubmed2cjb is a lightweight, browser-based tool that simplifies and unifies the PubMed data retrieval process:
+**pubmed2cjb** offers a simple, unified workflow with several advantages:

-- ✅ No installation needed – works entirely in your web browser.
+- ✅ **No installation needed** – works entirely within the browser.
-- ✅ One-step workflow – search, fetch, and export in a single session.
+- ✅ **One-step workflow** – search, fetch, and export in a single session.
-- ✅ Export formats – get results in CSV (with abstracts), JSON, and BibTeX.
+- ✅ **Export in multiple formats** – CSV (with abstracts), JSON, and BibTeX.
-- ✅ Parallel requests – download large datasets faster using multi-request fetching.
+- ✅ **Parallel fetching** – retrieve large datasets faster.
-- ✅ PMID error logging – failed PMIDs are saved in a .txt file for easy manual review.
+- ✅ **PMID error logging** – failed PMIDs are automatically saved in a `.txt` file for easy manual review.

-This tool is especially helpful for researchers, students, and educators who need structured PubMed data quickly—without worrying about technical setup or complex steps.
+This tool is especially helpful for researchers, students, and educators who need structured PubMed data quickly—without technical setup or multiple processing steps.

 ---